Queensland abortion law

 Section 226.
 Any person who unlawfully supplies to or procures for any person anything whatever, knowing that it is intended to be unlawfully used to procure the miscarriage of a woman, whether she is or is not with child, is guilty of a misdemeanour, and is liable to imprisonment for 3 years.

-However, due to the R v Bayliss and Cullen court case in 1986 and the resulting judgement, an abortion is lawful in Queensland if carried out when there is serious danger to the woman's physical and mental health from the continuation of the pregnancy.
 Section 282 of the Criminal Code attempts to define a lawful abortion and is used as a defence to unlawful abortion.
 The wording was amended in September 2009 to include medication abortion:

 A person is not criminally responsible for performing or providing, in good faith and with reasonable care and skill a surgical operation on or medical treatment of:

-a) a person or unborn child for the patient's benefit; or
+- a person or unborn child for the patient's benefit; or

-b) a person or unborn child to preserve the mother's life;
+- a person or unborn child to preserve the mother's life;

 if performing the operation or providing the medical treatment is reasonable, having regard to the patient's state at the time and to all circumstances of the case.